Available with Image Analyst license.

 In addition to sensing longer wavelengths, active sensing also provides the ability to control the polarization of the transmitted electromagnetic waves.
 By having the SAR sensor define both the transmitted and received polarization, the resulting SAR image can highlight different features on the earth's surface based on the backscatter.
 The SAR data polarization is denoted by two letters, the first corresponding to the transmitted polarization and the second corresponding to the received polarization.

-Dual polarized SAR images feature either VV, VH polarized data or HH, HV polarized data.
+Dual-polarized SAR images feature either VV, VH polarized data or HH, HV polarized data.
 For VV, VH products, the sensor transmits vertically polarized waves and receives vertically polarized (VV) or horizontally polarized (VH) waves.
 Similarly, for HH, HV products, the sensor transmits horizontally polarized waves and receives horizontally polarized waves (HH) or vertically polarized waves (HV).
 If the transmitted and received waves share the same polarization, the data is described as copolarized.
 If the transmitted and received waves do not share the same polarization, the data is considered cross-polarized.
 As with the wavelength, the transmitted and received polarization used strongly impacts the features captured in the SAR image and must be taken into consideration.

 Active sensing enables a SAR sensor to synthetically increase its spatial resolution.
 A SAR sensor emits electromagnetic waves with a chirp of varying frequency that serves as a marker in the received waves.
 As a satellite orbits or an aircraft flies along its track, the SAR sensor images a point on the ground surface multiple times.
 The chirp marker is used to identify the location of the received waves.
-This feature combined with signal processing techniques enable a SAR sensor with a short antenna to synthetically elongate its antenna, which enhances its spatial resolution.
+This feature, combined with signal processing techniques, enables a SAR sensor with a short antenna to synthetically elongate its antenna, which enhances its spatial resolution.
 To identify the location of the received wave on the ground, the SAR sensor must be side looking.
-If a SAR sensor is nadir looking (pointed straight down), it cannot use the travel time to distinguish between features an equal distance from the sensor on opposite sides.
+If a SAR sensor is nadir looking (pointed straight down), it cannot use the travel time to distinguish between features that are an equal distance from the sensor on opposite sides.